clojuredocs/guides/articles/tutorials/getting_started.md

 To quickly get started, first make sure you've got Java installed.

 Then install the [Leiningen](http://leiningen.org/) project management tool.

+> This author (jg) recommends always installing by downloading the
+> script directly (as described in the instructions at leiningen.org),
+> rather than using your OS's package manager.
+This will ensure that
+> you get the latest lein version 2.

 Clojure programs are typically developed inside their own project directory, and Leiningen manages projects for you.
 Lein takes care of pulling in dependencies (including Clojure itself), running the REPL, running your program and its tests, packaging your program for distribution, and other administrative tasks.
+Run `lein help` to see the list of all the tasks in can perform.

+> Again, there's no need to "install" Clojure, per se.
+Lein
+> will take care of fetching it for you.

 ## Trying out the REPL